How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 - Regular security assessments

-- Penetration testing (with appropriate scope)
+- Penetration testing — With appropriate scope

 - Compliance gap analysis